 The notches

 The notches are also different.
-This compensates for the slight shift in position that naturally occurs when the shirt is buttoned. .
+This compensates for the slight position shift that naturally occurs when the shirt is buttoned .

-Pushing the vice this far is truly a practice specific to measure.
+To push vice this far is truly a practice specific to the measure.

-The balance is very precise.
-It's extremely technical but the adjustment of the lines formed by the joining of the shoulder pieces, and those formed by the notches, influences the way in which the shirt falls on the shoulders and throat.
+The plumb lines are very precise.
+It is extremely technical. but the adjustment of the lines formed by the joining of the shoulder pieces, and those formed by the notches, influences the way the shirt falls on the shoulders and throat.

-Perfect balance can, for the majority of wearers, avoid creases at the shoulders and under the collar.
+Perfect plumb lines can help, for the majority of wearers, avoid creases at the shoulders and under the collar.

-This is the typical example of the “invisible” work of patronage , which nevertheless represents a significant part of it.
+This is a typical example of the "invisible" work of patronage , which nevertheless represents a significant part of it.
 Perhaps even more than the other signatures mentioned above.

 The last ingredient of a luxury shirt is obviously its material.

-While Pierre worked to create patterns that met his requirements, Thomas arranged to have access to the most exclusive shirt fabrics: the Sea Island range from David & John Anderson .
+While Pierre worked to create patterns to his exacting standards, Thomas managed to gain access to the most exclusive shirting fabrics: the Sea Island range from David & John Anderson .

-This brand of British origin, now belonging to the Albini group, is normally reserved for large tailors as its fabrics are expensive .
-It has been perfecting its spinning, weaving and finishing processes since the 19th century, and all its products have in common that they are only based on exceptional raw materials... including this Sea Island cotton from Barbados.
+This British brand, now owned by the Albini group, is normally reserved for tailors of great quality as its fabrics are so expensive .
+It has been perfecting its spinning, weaving and finishing processes since the 19th century, and all its products have in common that they are based only on exceptional raw materials... including this Sea Island cotton from Barbados.

 It has no equal when it comes to length, fineness and softness of the fiber , not even the best of Egyptian cottons.

-It has such a reputation that some brands try to play on it, by twisting the term a little...
-Turnbull & Asser , a big name in English luxury, was caught offering so-called Sea Island Quality shirts...
-C that is to say Egyptian cotton whose quality they consider "comparable to Sea Island ".
+It has such a reputation that some brands are trying to play on it, by twisting the term a little...
+Turnbull & Asser , a big name in English luxury, was caught offering shirts called Sea Island Quality ...
+That is to say Egyptian cotton whose quality they consider "comparable to Sea Island ".
 The fact is that the price is clearly not the same...

-Enough to put into context a little the €320 paid at Kalgati, for a shirt in such a material, especially given the very high costs of its French manufacture...
+Which puts the €320 paid at Kalgati into context for a shirt in such a material, especially given the very high cost of its French manufacture...

-I told you above: the level of manufacturing offers rarer finishes and a certain customization.
-Without dwelling on the classics that you already find on high-end shirts in general , let's just highlight those that are less common...
+I told you above: the level of confection offers rarer finishes and a certain customization.
+Without dwelling on the classics that you already find on high-end shirts in general , let us highlight those which are less common...

 Finely gathered cuffs